-- (a) a material diminution in the executive's base compensation; - (b) a material diminution in the executive's authority, duties, or responsibilities; - (c) a material diminution in the authority, duties, or responsibilities of the supervisor to whom the executive is required to report; - (d) the Company's or related entity's requiring the executive to be based at any office or location outside of 50 miles from the location of employment or service as of the effective date of his or her employment agreement, except for travel reasonably required in the performance of the executive's responsibilities; or - (e) any other action or inaction that constitutes a material breach by the Company of the executive's employment agreement.
+- a. a material diminution in the executive's base compensation; - b. a material diminution in the executive's authority, duties, or responsibilities; - c. a material diminution in the authority, duties, or responsibilities of the supervisor to whom the executive is required to report (including, for Mr. Lewis, a requirement that Mr. Lewis report to a corporate officer or executive instead of reporting directly to the Board); - d. the Company's or related entity's requiring the executive to be based at any office or location outside of 50 miles from the location of employment or service as of the effective date of his or her employment agreement, except for travel reasonably required in the performance of the executive's responsibilities; or - e. any other action or inaction that constitutes a material breach by the Company of the executive's employment agreement.